 Tiny baby clothes are so cute.
 All the little onesies, tiny pants, itty bitty socks- adorable.
 You know what isn’t so adorable?
 How frustrating it can be to keep all those tiny clothes organized as your baby grows!
 Two babies means almost twice the number of clothes, and special sets that are meant to be worn together.
 We were very fortunate to get a lot of hand me downs and gifts from friends and family that keep the girls in style.
 But I need to stay on top of it!
 I find the first year to two years the hardest to keep organized.
 I hate when I find an outfit that is super cute but too small because I forgot we had it!
-So here is how I keep our twins clothes organized.
+So here is how to organize and store twin baby clothes.

 First off, so general tips.
 These work for all babies, not just twins.
 I do utilize them with my girls.